rps2217/contarstockv2/README.md

 # Run and deploy your AI Studio app

-This contains everything you need to run your app locally...
+This contains everything you need to run your app locally

 View your app in AI Studio: https://ai.studio/apps/cdbcc55f-33e7-4cd9-81a6-7bcc8a4ca2e9